 About Salt Satyagraha Movement

-- Under the tutelage of Mahatma Gandhi, the first such event was planned and organized.
-As defiance against the British government, Gandhiji broke the Salt Tax.
+- Under the tutelage of Mahatma Gandhi, the first such event was planned and organised.
+In defiance of the British government, Gandhiji broke the Salt Tax.

-- There was a divided public opinion with regards to choosing salt as their medium of protest.
+- There was a divided public opinion with regard to choosing salt as their medium of protest.